Theosdoor/EPQ_Calculator/README.md

 This involved over 120 hours of independent research to design a calculator interface in Unity that was both functional and easy to use.
 I met regularly with my supervisor and maintained a production log throughout to keep my progress on track.
 After I was happy with my calculator following an iterative design process, I uploaded it online using WebGL so I could easy share it for testing and feedback which I could use to further improve my design.
 At the end of the project, I had to produce a 5000 word report and present my project to a board of examiners, clearly explaining what I had achieved and learned.

 I used C# and the Unity 3D game engine (version 2019.4.1f1) to program and design the calculator.
 For version control I used SourceTree.
+My IDE for the project was Visual Studio.

 ## II How to use